 • pricing

-• licencing for using music in your advertising or even playing music in your business.
+• licencing music for advertising or playing music in your business.

 Terms and conditions